Meek Mill: 2012–2016: Several violations, incarceration and house arrest

-He was found guilty for a parole violation again on December 17, 2015, due to him performing at an Atlanta show for Nicki Minaj's Pinkprint tour, the 2015 BET Awards and American Music Awards respectively, all without reporting his actions as related court orders to gain approval.
-The judge hearing his case refused to give him a second chance and ordered him not to work or perform before his sentencing on February 5, 2016.
-He was sentenced to 90 days of house arrest on February 5.
-The sentence became effective on March 1.
-Mill was not allowed to work and was required to do daily community service with groups serving adults.
-He was also sentenced to an extended six years probation.
-On June 2, 2016, Mill was sentenced to eight additional days of house arrest as a result of him not completing his required community service hours.
-His house arrest ended fifteen days later.
+Mill was again found in violation of probation on December 17, 2015, due to his performing at an Atlanta show for Nicki Minaj's Pinkprint tour, the 2015 BET Awards and American Music Awards respectively, for not seeking advance approval for travel.
+The judge hearing his case refused to give him another chance and ordered him not to work or perform before his sentencing on February 5, 2016.
+On February 5, he was sentenced to 90 days of house arrest, effective on March 1.
+Mill was not allowed to work, instead being required to perform daily community service with groups serving adults.
+He was also sentenced to an extended six years' probation.
+On June 2, 2016, Mill was sentenced to eight additional days of house arrest based on not completing his required community service hours.
+His house arrest ended 15 days later.